 Before you can start using the plugin, you need to create a product in WooCommerce and assign a price in the General tab.

-When that is done, navigate to the Custom fields tab and click Add your 1st field.
-You’ll now see a section appear with all the options for your new text field.
+When that is done, navigate to the Custom fields tab and click Add your first field.

 We’ll go through the most important settings for the field here:

-- Type: this setting decides what type of custom field this should be.
+- Type: This setting decides what type of custom field this should be.
 For now, leave it as Text.

-- Instructions: this setting adds a small paragraph of specific instructions below the input field.
+- Instructions: This setting adds a small paragraph of specific instructions below the input field.
 It’s used to give your customer extra information about that product option.
-We’ll add ‘Maximum 35 characters’.
+We’ll add “Maximum 35 characters.’

-- There are various other settings to change the behavior of the text field but we won’t set those now.
+There are various other settings to change the behavior of the text field, but we won’t set those now.

 Once you’ve added all information, publish or update your product and you’re done!